-Where the fund has offered securities to the public for less than 10 years, the standardized methodology requires that the standard deviation of a reference mutual fund or index that reasonably approximates or, for a newly established fund, is reasonably expected to approximate, the standard deviation of the fund be used to determine the risk rating of the fund.
-As the fund is new, the applicable reference index used to determine the risk rating for the fund is the MSCI All Country World Total Return Index (CAD\$).
+Where a fund has offered units to the public for less than 10 years, the standardized methodology requires that the standard deviation of a reference mutual fund or index that reasonably approximates or, for a newly established fund, is reasonably expected to approximate, the standard deviation of the fund be used to determine the risk rating of the fund.
+As the fund is new, the National Stock Exchange NIFTY 200 Index is used to determine the risk rating for the fund.